 Have an Android?
 Check out how to block spam texts on Android instead.

 How to stop spam texts on iPhone with Message Filtering

-- Go to Settings, then Messages
+- Open Settings, then tap Messages

 - Toggle on Filter Unknown Senders

 - Switch between known and unknown senders in Messages